Fancy Like: Commercial performance

 After Hayes posted a series of videos on TikTok with his children, the song sold 10,300 copies in the week ending June 17, 2021.
 It reached number three on the US Billboard Hot 100 and number one on the Hot Country Songs chart, becoming Hayes' first top 10 and highest-charting single to date.
 On August 9, 2021, the track was certified Gold by the RIAA and platinum on September 7, 2021.

 In response to the song's popularity, Applebee's brought back its Oreo Cookie Shake, which was mentioned in the song and had been discontinued in the wake of the COVID-19 pandemic.
 The chain used the song in commercials starting August 23, 2021.

+In 2024, Hayes released Fancy Like Christmas, which uses the same melody.